 Jer Posted August 17, 2009 Report Posted August 17, 2009 If it's not the charging circuit on the motor, could be as simple as the battery is pooched and won't hold a charge.

-Fish4Eyes Posted August 17, 2009 Report Posted August 17, 2009 If it's not the charging circuit on the motor, could be as simple as the battery is pooched and won't hold a charge.
+Fish4Eyes Posted August 17, 2009 Report Posted August 17, 2009 Jer said: If it's not the charging circuit on the motor, could be as simple as the battery is pooched and won't hold a charge.
 What he said.

 Garnet Posted August 17, 2009 Report Posted August 17, 2009 Fully charge the battery.
 Either a load tester or a multi meter.
 Should be between 12.5 and 13.25 if you have the load tester $39 at princes auto load test the battery if that checks good start engine and check battery should be 14+ if battery still test at same volts your charging system is not working.
 Completely clean battery post and every connection and use white die electric grease on every connection.
 Garnet